 - Related Links

 This document assumes you have already registered for an Athena account and know your username and password.
-If not, see How to Register for an Athena Account.
+If not, see How do I register for an MIT Kerberos account?.

 The conventions used in Athena documents for describing special characters are:

 - Ctrl-x means press x while holding down the Control key.

 - command specifies a command to type at the shell prompt (in the Terminal window).

 - joeuser@athena$ represents a shell prompt.
 Your shell prompt will include your username and the name of the machine you're currently logged into.

 - Applications > Accessories > Terminal specifies a menu path.
 In this example, you would select the Applications menu, then Accessories, then Terminal.

 Alternatively, you can connect remotely to IS&T's athena.dialup service via your web browser or via SSH .

 If you would like to have Athena on your personal computer, you can follow the instructions for the installation of Debathena, Athena's latest software client, at How do I install Debathena on my personal computer?.